Updated Mar 22, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics enables programme and module teams to see how views on breadth and content variety shift over time and by cohort.
+Student Voice Analytics helps programme and module teams see how views on breadth and content variety shift over time and by cohort.
 It pinpoints where option choice, fieldwork, assessment clarity or organisation drive sentiment in human geography, and compares results to relevant peer groups.
 The platform generates concise, anonymised briefs for Boards of Study, APRs and student-staff committees, and highlights quick wins such as publishing breadth maps, resolving option clashes, refreshing cases and tightening marking guidance.
+That gives teams a faster way to focus curriculum review on the changes students will actually notice.